© Unofficial Royalty 2024

 July 30, 1569 – Birth of Karl I, Prince of Liechtenstein at Valtice Castle in Valtice, Moravia, now in the Czech Republic

 Karl I was the first Prince of Liechtenstein and the founder of the Princely Family of Liechtenstein.
 In 1590, Karl married Baroness Anna Maria von Boskowitz and Černahora.
 They had four children including Karl I’s successor Karl Eusebius.
 In 1592, Karl became the treasurer of Archduke Matthias of Austria, a future Holy Roman Emperor.
-Karl and his younger brothers had been raised in the Evangelical Lutheran faith but they all converted to Catholicism in 1599.
-Karl’s younger brother Maximilian and his wife founded a Pauline monastery and had the Chuch of the Nativity of the Virgin Mary built on the monastery grounds in the village of Vranov, then in Moravia, now in the Czech Republic.
+Karl and his younger brothers were raised in the Evangelical Lutheran faith but they all converted to Catholicism in 1599.
+Karl’s younger brother Maximilian and his wife founded a Pauline monastery, and had the Chuch of the Nativity of the Virgin Mary built on the monastery grounds in the village of Vranov, then in Moravia, now in the Czech Republic.
 A crypt in the church served as the burial site for members of the House of Liechtenstein until the burial property was seized after World War II by the Communist government of Czechoslovakia.
-Since then, both Czechoslovakia and then the current Czech Republic has refused to return the property to the Princely Family of Liechtenstein.
+Since then, both Czechoslovakia and the current Czech Republic have refused to return the property to the Princely Family of Liechtenstein.

 Unofficial Royalty: Karl I, Prince of Liechtenstein